w3c/wai-intro-atag/content/education.md

   <ul>
     <li>
       <p><span class="issue">Problem: </span><span><q>
         I can't preview uploaded content using my screen reader.
-When I select the preview, I can't navigate it as I regularly do on an HTML page.
+I can't navigate the preview like I can a regular web page.
       </q></span></p>
     </li>
     <li>
       <p><span class="issue">Works well: </span><span><q>
-        When I select the content preview, I get an HTML view of the content, just as if I were using my browser.
-I can navigate it easily using my screen reader built-in functionality.
+        The content preview works just like a web page in a browser.
+I can navigate it easily using my screen reader's functionality.
       </q></span></p>
     </li>
   </ul>
 </div>

-Users who have auditory, cognitive, neurological, physical, speech, and visual disabilities need to be able to preview the course content, just like users without disabilities do.
+Users who have auditory, cognitive, neurological, physical, speech, and visual disabilities need to be able to preview the course content.

-### Everyone can Edit Content
+### Everyone Can Edit Content

 <p class="persona"><strong>Persona: </strong>
   Aroon is a school administrator.
-He uses speech recognition software to navigate through systems and websites.
+He is a quadriplegic and uses speech recognition to navigate through applications and websites.
   </p>

 <div class="quotes">
   <ul>
     <li>
       <p><span class="issue">Problem: </span><span><q>
-        I can't sort the lists of attendes.
-When I say things like "sort by name", the order does not change.
+        I can't sort the course attendees data table.
+There's no way to activate the column sort with voice.
       </q></span></p>
     </li>
     <li>
       <p><span class="issue">Works well: </span><span><q>
-        I speak the column I want to sort the list by and the content is updated accordingly.
+        I can interact with the course attendees table by voice.
+I can select the column I want to sort by.
       </q></span></p>
     </li>
   </ul>
 </div>

-People who interact with built-in editors in different ways, including through keyboard, mouse, and speech recognition software, need to be able to edit contents.

-### [@@ part B]
+Some people cannot use a mouse.
+They need to be able to use your LMS with their tools, such as speech recognition, keyboard, and switches.

+### The LMS Helps Make Course Content Accessible

 <p class="persona"><strong>Persona: </strong>
   Irina is the director of an online professional training center.
+She is an expert in her job; however, she doesn't know much about accessibility.
 </p>
 <div class="quotes">
   <ul>
     <li>
       <p><span class="issue">Problem: </span><span><q>
-        I want to add some charts in our existing courses but I am not sure how accessible they are for our clients with disabilities.
+        I'm adding charts to our courses.
+I have no idea what I need to do to make them accessible to students with disabilities.
       </q></span></p>
     </li>
     <li>
       <p><span class="issue">Works well: </span><span><q>
-        Whenever I add a chart to the course, I get a warning that it may require an alternative text and I get guidance on how to include it.
+        Whenever I add a chart to a course, the tool prompts me to add a short description and a full text alternative for the chart data.
+There's also "Learn More" that explains why it's important for accessibility, and how to do it well.
 </q></span></p>
     </li>
   </ul>
 </div>

-People who need to improve accessibility of existing materials need a tool that can create accessible content and that provides guidance on how to fix potential accessibility issues.
+LMSs need to produce accessible content.
+Part of that is up to your tool and part is up to the user.
+Your tool can provide prompts and information to help users know what they need to do to provide accessible course content.

 ## The Accessibility Standard to Help You

-Your learning management system (LMS) is an "authoring tool".
-It can enable users to create accessible educational materials.
+Your learning management system (LMS) is an "authoring tool" that people use to create course content.

 There is an international standard to help you meet accessibility needs: **Authoring Tool Accessibility Guidelines (ATAG)**.
 ATAG is developed by the W3C Web Accessibility Initiative ([WAI](/WAI/)).

 Use ATAG to help make your tool:

-* accessible to educators and course administrators with disabilities [Part A]
+* accessible to instructors and other users with disabilities [Part A]
 * support accessible content for students [Part B]

-ATAG covers the personas above:
+ATAG covers the example personas above:

-* Everyone can use previews &mdash; ATAG says: The workflow of authors often includes periodically checking how browsers will display the content to end users.
+* **Everyone can use previews** &mdash; ATAG says: Ensure that previews are accessible.
+Course authors often periodically check how browsers will display the content to students.
 Authors with disabilities need the same opportunity to check their work.
-* Everyone can edit content &mdash; ATAG says: Some authors with limited mobility or visual disabilities do not use a mouse.
+* **Everyone can edit content** &mdash; ATAG says: Provide keyboard access to authoring features.
+Some authors with limited mobility or visual disabilities do not use a mouse.
 Instead, they require keyboard interface access to all of the functionality of the authoring tool.
-* Everyone can improve accessibility of existing content &mdash; ATAG says: By guiding authors from the outset toward the creation and maintenance of accessible web content, web content accessibility problems are mitigated and less repair effort is required.
+* **The LMS helps make course content accessible** &mdash; ATAG says: Guide authors to produce accessible content.
+Assist authors with managing alternative content for non-text content.
+Ensure that documentation promotes the production of accessible content.

+And ATAG covers much more.

 To get started putting ATAG to work for you, see:

-* [[ATAG Overview]](/standards-guidelines/atag/), with links to the ATAG standard and implementing ATAG
+* [[ATAG Overview]](/standards-guidelines/atag/), with links to the ATAG standard and Implementing ATAG
 * [[ATAG at a Glance]](/standards-guidelines/atag/glance/), a paraphrased summary to give you an idea of what's covered in ATAG